This post may contain affiliate links. Please see our Disclosure Policy for details

 Follow the previous pattern of floors (area rugs included), flat surfaces, furniture, cupboards, cabinets, and drawers.

 Decide which items you’re going to keep in the room.
-If you’re having trouble deciding to keep or toss, ask yourself the following questions;
+If you’re having trouble deciding to keep or toss, ask yourself a series of decluttering questions designed to help you make those decisions.
+Here are a few to get you started.

 How long has it been since I used this item?
 If you can’t remember, it’s been too long and you need to get rid of it.